Critical intermittency in rational maps: Introduction

 Here $f_i m$, $i=0,1$, stands for the push forward $f_i m (A) = m (f_i^{-1} (A))$.
 Carlsson \cite{c02} observed that the only stationary measure for this iterated function system is the delta measure at $0$ if $p_0 > 1/2$.
-This was further investigated in \cite{agh18} where $\sigma$-finite stationary measures were constructed for $p_0 > 1/2$.
+This was further investigated in \cite{agh18} where $\sigma$-finite stationary measures were constructed for $p_0 > 1/2$, and in \cite{hometal21} that studied stationary measures for all values of $p_0$.

 We summarize results on this iterated function system in the theorem below.
 Write $\Sigma = \{0,1\}^\mathbb{N}$ and endow $\Sigma$ with the product topology and the Borel $\sigma$-algebra.
 Further write $\omega = (\omega_i)_{i\in\mathbb{N}}$ for elements of $\Sigma$.
 We denote